 The American Optometric Association defines doctor of optometry as an independent primary health care provider for the eye.
-Optometrists examine, diagnose, treat, and manage diseases, injuries, and disorders of the eyes, visual systems, and associated structures affecting the eye.
-Doctors of Optometry can prescribe medication, spectacle lenses, contact lenses, and perform certain surgical procedures.
+Optometrists (ODs) examine, diagnose, treat, and manage diseases, injuries, and disorders of the eyes, visual systems, and associated structures affecting the eye.
+ODs can prescribe medication, spectacle lenses, contact lenses, and perform certain surgical procedures.

 Currently there are 22 optometry programs in the continental United States.